aryoda/R_DBI_compliance_reports/README.md

-# Compliance maturity reports for different databases accessed with R using the DBI interface
+# DBI compliance maturity reports for different databases

 ## Scope

+The [programming language R][1] offers a standardized interface to access many databases via a interface called DBI.

-This repository is intended as
+This github repository is intended as

 * a collection of reports
-* that compare how good different databases support DBI-based data access
+* that visualize how good different databases support DBI-based database access
-* using the [programming language R][1].

-The DBI compliance is checked by applying the unit tests of the package [`DBItest`][3].
+* by measuring the DBI compliance with the unit tests of the package [`DBItest`][3].

 The source code to generate the reports is also included.